 We did a quick visit to Grand Central Station, it is difficult to capture because it is never empty, if you go too early or too late, you won’t get enough light.
 This is what the hubby captured.

-We also spent several hours at the High-Line, which an adorable park built on nearly 2 miles of an elevated section of the abandoned New York Central Railroad track called the West Side Line.
+We also spent several hours at the High Line, which is an adorable park built on nearly 2 miles of an elevated section of the abandoned New York Central Railroad track called the West Side Line.
 You can literally spend all day here walking, resting, shopping, eating, and of course taking photographs.

 It is great for sunset photography as well, but we didn't stay instead we headed back to the Brooklyn Bridge area and got these shots:

 A couple of food highlights.
 It was a disappointing week when it came to food.
 I know New York has lots of good food but given our logistics, a sprained ankle that prevented us from being very mobile, and budgetary constraints, we didn’t have a great food week.